Kemiri, Tangerang

 Kemiri is a village (desa) and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java, Indonesia (not to be confused with the district of the same name in Purworejo Regency).
-The district covers a land area of 33.45 km^{2}, and had a population of 40,605 at the 2010 Census and 48,061 at the 2020 Census; the official estimate as at mid 2024 was 53,259 (comprising 27,160 males and 26,099 females).
+The district covers a land area of 33.45 km^{2}, and had a population of 40,605 at the 2010 Census and 48,061 at the 2020 Census; the official estimate as of mid-2024 was 53,259 (comprising 27,160 males and 26,099 females).
 The administrative centre is the village of Kemiri.

 History

 Kemiri District was previously part of Mauk District before it was split off from the western part of that district on 29 November 2000.

 Communities

 Kemiri District is sub-divided into seven rural villages (desa), all sharing the postcode of 15530.
-These are listed below with their areas and their officially-estimated populations as at mid 2024.
+These are listed below with their areas and their officially-estimated populations as of mid-2024.